h2oai/datatable/docs/start/install.rst

 Prerequisites
 -------------

 Python 3.6+ is required.
-You can check your python version via
+Generally, we will support each version of Python until its official `end of life`_.
+You can verify your python version via

 .. code-block:: console